2008 Colorado Democratic presidential caucuses: Process

 As a cost-saving measure, Colorado stopped holding primary elections in 2000 in favor of a caucus system.
 Caucuses are run and paid for by the political parties.
 Both Republican and Democratic Caucus started at 7 p.m.

 The Colorado Democratic Caucus was a closed caucus, open only to registered voters who registered as Democrats no later than December 5, 2007, with the exception of 18-year-olds or new citizens, who could register at the caucus site.
 The precinct chairs took presidential preference polls of all caucus attendees; these preference polls were reported to the media.
 After the preference poll, delegates were then selected among the attendees for each viable candidate, and supporters of nonviable groups could re-caucus into viable groups.
 Candidates were required to reach a 15-percent threshold for viability within each level of the selection process.

 Following the local caucuses, county conventions, congressional district conventions, and the state convention, on May 17, 2008, were held to finally apportion delegates to the Democratic National Convention.

 Polls

-A Denver Post poll from late January indicated that Barack Obama was leading Hillary Clinton, though polls from earlier in the year had showed Clinton with a double-digit lead.
+A Denver Post poll from late January indicated that Barack Obama was leading Hillary Clinton, though polls from earlier in the year had shown Clinton with a double-digit lead.